dstackai/dstack/docs/docs/reference/dstack.yml/dev-environment.md

 </div>

-> If you don't assign a value to an environment variable (see `HF_TOKEN` above), `dstack` will require the value to be passed via the CLI or set in the current process.
+If you don't assign a value to an environment variable (see `HF_TOKEN` above), `dstack` will require the value to be passed via the CLI or set in the current process.
 For instance, you can define environment variables in a `.envrc` file and utilize tools like `direnv`.

 #### System environment variables

-The following environment variables are available in any run and are passed by `dstack` by default:
+The following environment variables are available in any run by default:

 | Name                    | Description                             |
 |-------------------------|-----------------------------------------|